 High and medium priority test cases are always included in the new agile regression test suite.

 Thus, assigning priorities helps reduce time and efforts on regression testing in Agile with no damage to product quality.
-However, this approach may cause some problems, as the testing team are limited to their own tasks and cannot see the whole picture.
+However, this approach may cause some problems, as the testing team is limited to their own tasks and cannot see the whole picture.
 Luckily, there is another strategy that fully correlates with the Agile specifics.

 Test prioritization: Collaborative approach